fireflyprotocol/firefly-client-python/README.md

-Python client library to interact with firefly api gateway to place orders on firefly exchange and to interact with on-chain firefly contracts.
+Python Client for the Firefly Exchange API and Smart Contracts.
 ​
 ### How to use
-The package can be installed from [PyPI](https://pypi.org/project/firefly-exchange-client/) using pip:
+The package can be installed from [PyPi](https://pypi.org/project/firefly-exchange-client/) using pip:
 ```
 pip install firefly-exchange-client
 ```

-**Client initialization:**
+Find complete documentation on the library at https://docs.firefly.exchange/.

+**Getting Started**
-When initializing the client, user must accept [terms and conditions](https://firefly.exchange/terms-of-use), provide a network object of type containing the following key/values:
+When initializing the client, users must accept [terms and conditions](https://firefly.exchange/terms-of-use) and define network object containing the following values:
 ```
 {
     "url": "https://goerli-rollup.arbitrum.io/rpc",